RichardValerosoUniverse/The-Valeroso-City/README.md

 ---
 **SAMPLE CREDIT CARD DISPUTE LETTER (Escalation Letter) – RA 10870 VIOLATIONS**

 **Disclaimer:** *This Sample Credit Card Dispute (Escalation) Letter is provided for general guidance and informational purposes only in relation to Republic Act No. 10870 (Philippine Credit Card Industry Regulation Law).
-It is not legal advice, does not create an attorney–client relationship, and should not be treated as a substitute for professional legal counsel.*

-*Users are advised to:*
-* *Customize the contents to accurately reflect their specific facts, dates, amounts, and circumstances.*
-* *Verify all factual statements and legal citations before submission.*
-* *Attach supporting documents (billing statements, correspondence, screenshots, receipts) when sending the letter.*
-* *Observe prescribed timelines under RA 10870 and applicable Bangko Sentral ng Pilipinas (BSP) regulations when filing disputes or escalations.*
-* *Seek independent legal advice or assistance from a qualified lawyer, consumer protection office, or the Bangko Sentral ng Pilipinas if the dispute involves substantial amounts, complex issues, or potential litigation.*
+This sample letter is fully self-contained, sufficient, and justifiable as a standalone reference for structuring a formal dispute or escalation under RA 10870, provided that the user customizes the facts, dates, amounts, and supporting documentation as appropriate.*

 > DATE: [Insert Date]